Spain Wine Tours: a Guide to Sherry Wines

 Drinking and Storing Sherry – All varieties of Sherry should be stored upright in a cool, dark place.
 Finos and Manzanillas are usually served chilled and should be consumed fairly quickly after bottling.
 Amontillados are a little more tolerant of aging, but not as much so as the Olorosos, Sweet and Cream Sherries, which can be stored for many years.
 Sherry is traditionally served in a “copita”, a special, tulip-shaped sherry glass.

 Learn more about Spanish sherry wines first-hand during a cooking vacation to Spain!
-Want to visit Jerez?
-Try Secrets of the Mediterranean or Taste of Seville.
 Is your time (or budget) limited?
 Then take a one-day cooking class in Spain, and enjoy a wonderful meal with a tasting of sherry wines.